Click Here To Schedule A Consultation

 Botox to masseter area – 3 months

-Botox Injections for the Relieving TMJ Pain
+Botox Injections for Relieving TMJ Pain

 In addition to TMJ Botox, Dr. Michele Green recommends limiting the amount of chewing gum or sticky candy you chew.
 Since the masseter muscle is one of the muscles activated during chewing, limiting excess chewing can help to relieve jaw tension, thus alleviating TMJ pain.
 Dr. Green also recommends dental night guards, as continual use prevents unintentional teeth grinding and clenching of your jaw at night, thus limiting TMJ/TMD symptoms and damage to your teeth.
 Many patients have a functional impairment, pain, spasms, lockjaw, headaches, or difficulty chewing.
 They don’t realize these are TMJ symptoms, which can be easily and successfully resolved with Botox treatment.
 Dr. Green can help you work through these symptoms and resolve your pain through Botox injections and other TMJ treatments.